Shingo Takagi

-Shin Takagi (鷹木 信, Takagi Shin) (born 21 November 1982), known by the ring name Shingo Takagi (鷹木信悟, Takagi Shingo), is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW).
-He is a former member of the Los Ingobernables de Japón stable and is a five-time NEVER Openweight Champion.
-Takagi is best known for his appearances in NJPW and Dragongate (then known as "Dragon Gate"), as well as Ring of Honor (ROH), All Japan Pro Wrestling (AJPW) and the puroresu independent circuit.
-He also makes appearances for All Elite Wrestling (AEW) and British Promotion Revolution Pro Wrestling (RevPro).
+Shin Takagi (鷹木 信, Takagi Shin), known by the ring name Shingo Takagi (鷹木信悟, Takagi Shingo), is a Japanese professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of the Unbound Co. stable and a former one-time IWGP Heavyweight Champion.
+He is also former five-time NEVER Openweight Champion and is a former member of the Los Ingobernables de Japón stable.

 Takagi first became known for his work with Dragongate, where he competed from his debut in 2004 up until 2018.
 Known during his tenure as the "Pumping Hawk", he was recognized as the promotion's top heel for many years and incantations, and went on to become one of the most decorated wrestlers in the company's history, winning the Open the Dream Gate Championship, the top championship in the promotion, four times in eight years.
 He was also known as the leader of the New Hazard, Real Hazard, KAMIKAZE, -akatsuki-, VerserK and ANTIAS stables in Dragongate, and for his long-lasting rivalry with BxB Hulk, with whom he faced off against in several prominent events.
 He had his last contracted Dragongate match on October 7, 2018, where he would lose to BxB Hulk.
 During his time in Dragongate, he also spent an extended amount of time with American promotions such as Full Impact Pro, Pro Wrestling Guerrilla and Ring of Honor (ROH); In ROH, he became a ROH World Tag Team Champion alongside then-stablemate Naruki Doi in 2007.